Date: March 26, 2009

 (2) Authorized Service staff may also issue pre-award notices to recipients to incur pre-agreement costs to ensure timely project starts (e.g., before the field season begins).

-For information on the content of this chapter, contact the Division of Fisheries and Aquatic Resource Conservation.
-For more information about this Web page, contact Krista Bibb in the Division of Policy and Directives Management.
+For information on the content of this chapter, contact the Fish and Aquatic Conservation Program.
+For more information about this web page, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.